Our use of cookies

 Section 14A of the Children Act 1989 defines a special guardianship order as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

 Copies of school catchment area maps are available from the local authority or individual schools.
-See our catchment catchment areas page.
+See our catchment areas page.

 Attendance at a particular nursery or infant school will not guarantee admission to any particular primary or junior school.
 Parents must make a separate application for admission to primary or junior school at the appropriate time.